 Medicaid will pay for a nursing home only when it is medically necessary.
 You must show that you "meet the nursing facility level of care," meaning that you need the kind of care that can only be provided in a nursing home.

-To show that you meet a nursing home level of care, you must show that your physician thinks you need the kind of services that are only offered in a skilled nursing facility.
+To show that you meet a nursing home level of care, your physician must think you need the kind of services that are only offered in a skilled nursing facility.
 For example, you can meet the nursing facility level of care by showing that you need the services of a registered nurse for several hours a day, or by showing that you need daily assessments of your condition by a licensed nurse, or by showing that you need medication administered frequently by a nurse.
 If you have a nasogastric tube, require dialysis, frequent injections, or respiratory therapy, you are more likely to meet the nursing facility level of care.

 If you need only custodial care such as help with activities of daily living (bathing, dressing, eating, getting in or out of a bed or chair, and using the bathroom), you are not likely to meet the nursing home level of care.
 (In this case, you may want to read the second part of this article on when North Carolina Medicaid will pay for assisted living or home health care.)

 People who receive SSI already qualify to receive Medicaid long-term care in North Carolina.
-If you don't receive SSI, and you are 65 or older, blind, or disabled, you must have income below $973/month for a household of one or $1,311/month for a household of two (in 2014).
+If you don't receive SSI, and you are 65 or older, blind, or disabled, you must have income below $1,012/month for a household of one or $1,372/month for a household of two (in 2018).

 If your income is above the limit, you still might be able to qualify for Medicaid if you have medical expenses that meet or exceed the amount of extra income you have.
 The Division of Medical Assistance (DMA) will calculate how much your monthly income exceeds the Medicaid income limit and then will multiply that amount by six.
 This amount is your Medicaid deductible.
 Once you satisfy your deductible, you are eligible for Medicaid for a period of six months.
 After six months, DMA will assess another deductible.